Food justice movement: Education

 Many argue that simply increasing availability and providing vouchers will not solve the food justice issue in regards to food deserts, which is where the argument for nutrition education comes in.

 Nutrition education has been shown to improve food insecurity and quality of life.
 However, health issues for food secure individuals are a result of differences in wealth, income, occupation, and education combined.
 Therefore, "Nutrition education which focuses on individual choice and motivation as the only determinants of one's diet may therefore be perceived as unhelpful or patronizing in the face of these larger barriers."

 According to a study, within the first year government-subsidized supermarkets in high need neighborhoods households were reported to have a significance effect on food availability and consumption habits.
 Reasoning behind this includes that individuals formed reliance on their usual supermarkets and the abundance and affordability of processed foods.
 Due to these reasons, overall lower income families bought less healthy food than wealthier families, however there were even greater disparities found, "between families with and without a college education."
 These results suggest that in order to improve a person's diet and change perceptions it is essential that there be education on diet and health on top of increasing food accessibility and affordability.
 However the affordability of food may in fact influence food choice if the government chose to not only subsidize fruits and vegetables but also tax fast food, "to improve weight outcomes among children and adolescents."

+One way education about food justice is being implemented is through an interdisciplinary curriculum developed by the Stone Barns Center for Food and Agriculture called Food Ed.
+The curriculum is designed to help students "think critically about the way nutrition intersects with culture as well as the environment and farming" so that they can "help to create a healthier food system for all of us."
+As of 2019, the curriculum has been implemented in 37 high schools nationwide as an elective.